-Financial and risk management objectives and policies
+Financial and risk management objectives and policies in Mittal (second and a second second

 The academy trust is subject to a number of risks and uncertainties in common with other academies.
 The academy trust has in place procedures to identify and mitigate financial risks.
 These are discussed further in the risk management section of this report. and in the governance statement.